Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Medial Skeletal Diagram Computation

 Eq.~\eqref{eq:energies} is a quadratic programming problem that can be solved using standard techniques, such as the interior point method.
 To improve performance, we employ an alternating optimization approach inspired by~\cite{bouaziz2014projective} instead of a Newton-type solver.
 For each iteration, we first identify the index set $\mathcal{Z}$ which includes all directions having a radius larger than $\mathbf{r}_i^{\mathrm{max}}$.
 Then, we optimize the following modified objective:

 where $\hat{w}$ is a constant ($\hat{w}=10^4$) for the contact constraints.
 We execute up to 15 iterations; however, our solver typically converges in fewer than 5 iterations, with an average fitting time of 0.08 seconds per primitive.
-Compared to Newton-type optimization methods that require a constrained line search, the objective is quadratic and can be minimized with a single linear solve, thereby speeding up the optimization process.
-Our optimization approach also benefits from the use of generalized enveloping primitives.
-Compared to the commonly used vertex positions, the radii $\mathbf{r}$ has a much reduced number of degrees of freedom (DOF) as the optimization variable and simplifies the handling of contact constraints.
+Compared to Newton-type optimization methods, the objective is quadratic and can be minimized with a single linear solver, thereby speeding up the optimization process.
+This fast optimization is achievable thanks to the definition of our primitives, where the deformation is restricted to the direction $\mathbf{d}$.
+Compared to allowing arbitrary deformations, our approach reduces the DOFs for $\mathbf{r}$ by a factor of three, thereby simplifying penetration constraints.
+Moreover, the positive $\mathbf{r}$ keeps the skeleton inside the primitive.

 In our implementation, the initial radii of enveloping elements are computed based on the closest distance from the shape to their centers.
 To increase the robustness of primitive expansion, we progressively increase $\textbf{r}^{\mathrm{tgt}}$ by $10\%$ of the initial radius for each ray direction and solve Eq.~\eqref{eq:energies} at each progression. $\mathbf{r}^{\mathrm{tgt}}$ is increased $25$ times in our experiments.